nuta/ftl/README.md

 # FTL

-FTL is a hybrid kernel operating system aiming to be the drop-in third choice for *NIX-like environments, after Linux and BSDs.
+FTL is a microkernel-based operating system aiming to be the drop-in third choice for *NIX-like environments, after Linux and BSDs.
 It aims to be:

 - **Secure:** Microkernel based on language-based isolation, capabilities-based security, per-container application kernels, and more proactive security measures.
 - **Ergonomic:** Programmable and observable with interceptors (planned), easy-to-understand and testable codebase, handy end-to-end testing with TypeScript (planned), and quick edit-compile-run cycle.